9-Year-Old Boy Shot In Face, Killed Inside East Germantown Home, Philadelphia Police Say

 PHILADELPHIA (CBS) — Police say a 9-year-old boy was shot and killed Tuesday night inside of a home in Philadelphia’s East Germantown neighborhood.
 The shooting happened on the 5900 block of North 20th Street just before 9:30 p.m.

 Police say the 9-year-old boy was shot once in the face.
+He was found in a rear bedroom, but it’s unclear whether someone shot him or if he shot himself.

-He was transported to a local hospital where he was later pronounced dead.
+Officers rushed the child to Einstein Hospital, where he was pronounced dead 20 minutes later.

 Download The New And Improved CBS Philly App!